ropensci-archive/roweb2/content/blog/2018-03-16-thanking-reviewers-in-metadata.md

 At rOpenSci, our [R package peer review process] relies on the the hard work of many volunteer reviewers.
 These community members donate their [time] and expertise to improving the quality of  rOpenSci packages and helping drive best practices into scientific software.

 Our _open_ review process, where reviews and reviewers are public, means that one benefit for reviewers is that they can get credit for their reviews.
-We want reviewers to see as much benefit as possible, and for their contributions to be recorded as part of the intellectual trail of academic work, so we have been working at reviews visible and discoverable.
+We want reviewers to see as much benefit as possible, and for their contributions to be recorded as part of the intellectual trail of academic work, so we have been working at making reviews visible and discoverable.

 That is why we are very excited about a tiny change in yesterday's release of R 3.4.4.